 Jaipur Miniatures also hail from the same region.
 Diminutive paintings with fine detailing, this timeless art style dates back to the tenth century.
 The earliest forms of miniature paintings were found as illustrations in the Buddhist text Prajnaparamita.
 Through the reign of the Chalukyas that lasted until the thirteenth century, artists captured Hindu and Jain manuscripts through miniatures.
 During the Mughal rule, these paintings became a synthesis of the Indian and Persian styles.

-Best Place to see vast array of Indian Miniatures is – National Museum at New Delhi.
+Best Place to see a vast array of Indian Miniatures is – National Museum at New Delhi.

 Jaipur Blue Pottery